-Written by Ian Kamau and his father Roger McTair, Loss is a 75-minute, live-arts, multi-media performance and installation that explores the trauma of loss in Afro-Caribbean communities.
-This intergenerational family story begins with Ian’s own winter of depression in and slowly unravels of the mystery surrounding the death of Ian’s paternal grandmother Nora Elutha Rogers.
+Written by Ian Kamau and his father Roger McTair, Loss is a live-arts, multi-media performance and installation that explores the trauma of loss in Afro-Caribbean communities.
+This intergenerational family story begins with Ian’s own winter of depression and slowly unravels the mystery surrounding the death of Ian’s paternal grandmother Nora Elutha Rogers.

 Ian Kamau is an artist and designer.
 He has released music projects, published writing, and was the founding executive director of Nia Centre for the Arts.
 He holds a Bachelor and Masters in Design, a Masters in Environmental Studies, is an associate artist at The Theatre Centre and Why Not Theatre, and currently works as an innovation designer.
 His interests include actualization, arts and culture, critical city building, strategy, and psychology.